GauriKailasWagh/Starbucks-Analysis-Dashboard/README.md

 The main objectives of this project are:

-Analyze Starbucks beverage nutritional information.
+•	Analyze Starbucks beverage nutritional information.
-Compare beverages based on calories, sugar, caffeine, and protein.
+•	Compare beverages based on calories, sugar, caffeine, and protein.
-Identify beverages with the highest caffeine content.
+•	Identify beverages with the highest caffeine content.
-Analyze average calories across beverage categories.
+•	Analyze average calories across beverage categories.
-Understand the distribution of different beverage categories.
+•	Understand the distribution of different beverage categories.
-Create an interactive and user-friendly Power BI dashboard.
+•	Create an interactive and user-friendly Power BI dashboard.
-Present complex data in a simple visual format.
+•	Present complex data in a simple visual format.
-## 🛠️ Technologies Used
-Tools & Technologies
-Microsoft Power BI
-Power Query
-DAX
-Microsoft Excel
-Data Visualization
-Data Cleaning & Transformation